Atomic Design Methodology

 • Atoms are the basic building blocks.
 Atoms are indivisible elementary building blocks.

 • Molecules are combinations of two or more atoms.
 These combinations of atoms take on their own unique properties, and become more tangible and operational than atoms.
+Molecules are decomposable into the atoms that make up the molecule.

 • Organisms are assemblies of molecules functioning together as a unit.
 Organisms are more complex and sophisticated than molecules.
 Organisms might be constructed from other organisms to create compound organisms.
+Organisms are decomposable into molecules and atoms.

 • Species: There can be "species" of organisms.
 (I added this; not explicitly described by Atomic Design methodology, seems like it might be implied.
 Maybe a "template" is used to define a "specie".